 |Catastrophic damage will occur: A high percentage of framed homes will be destroyed, with total roof failure and wall collapse.
 Fallen trees and power poles will isolate residential areas.
 Power outages will last for weeks to possibly months.
 Most of the area will be uninhabitable for weeks or months.|

 Notice that at the high end of the scale the threshold for category 4 hurricanes is 130 mph.
 Once we see a system reach 157 mph it becomes a monster category 5.
 Last year Irma attained winds of 180 mph, which was 23 mph higher than the threshold for a category 5.
-What if a hurricane reaches 190 mph or higher?
-At 190 mph using 2nd grade math we would have a system that is 33 mph stronger than threshold category 5 strength and 6 mph stronger than the difference between the threshold for category 4 and 5.
+What if a hurricane reaches 185 mph or higher?
+At 185 mph using 2nd grade math we would have a system that is 28 mph stronger than threshold category 5 strength and about the same difference between the threshold for category 4 and 5.
 Would it not make sense to have a new top end category to account for systems getting roughly 25 mph stronger than the threshold for category 5?

 Beyond the media wow factor for saying that X system achieved yet another status, physically it just makes sense to have another step on the hurricane ladder given that higher wind speeds exponentially cause more damage: